flavioaiello/sni-proxy/README.md

 Built for docker swarm mode ingress networking: Secure service discovery using fqdn forwarding with dns resolution based on  embedded dns.
 Therefore there is no need to mount the docker socket and maintain labels on compose recipe.
 Just define your fully qualified service names per network as shown in the sample excerpts below.
 Lean and secure alternative to [Traefik](http://traefik.io), [Fabio](https://github.com/fabiolb/fabio), [Gobetween](http://gobetween.io/), [Dockerflow](http://proxy.dockerflow.com/), etc.

 ## Performance
 This sniproxy-lib based project performs nearly good as haproxy.
 For more throughput and less CPU usage, zero-copy and tcp-splicing needs to be implemented in the underlying library.
 Golang also lacks support: https://github.com/golang/go/issues/10948.
-(All golang based projects like Traefik etc. are also affected) For high throughput and low CPU consumption, only haproxy based ingress handling performs best.
-(A nginx alternative using the modules ngx_stream_core_module and ngx_stream_ssl_preread_module was not tested yet.)
+(All golang based projects like Traefik etc. are also affected)

 ## Docker compose sample excerpts
 ```